-The abundances of the chemical elements (or just abundances) are of interest in astrophysics, i.e., to match astrophysical theories to observations.
+The abundances of the chemical elements (or just abundances, or chemical composition) are of interest in astrophysics, i.e., to match astrophysical theories to observations.
 Abundances in stars, planets, moons, and the interstellar medium can be worked out with some reliability through spectroscopy, and study of albedos, using knowledge of basic physical and chemical processes.